nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix

-Convert an if/else statement into a (shorter) ternary expression.
+Converts an if/else statement into a (shorter) ternary expression.
 This is very handy to improve code readability.

 ![][demo-convert-if-else-to-ternary]